open-xml-templating/docxtemplater/docs/source/faq.rst

 You might want to be able to show data a bit differently for each template.
 For this, you can use the angular parser and the filters functionality.

-For example, if a user wants to put something in uppercase, you could write in your template :
+For example, if a user wants to put something in uppercase, you could write in your template:

 .. code-block:: text